JadeMin/mcods/README.md

 then MCod will use options from `server.properties` or default.

 ## Or it has a different name or path
-1. Open `run.bat` in your server folder.
+1. Open editor `run.bat` in your server.
 2. Edit the `mcods` command like:
 ```diff
 - mcods